CZv57ep/test-first/docs/source/README.rst

 mergeron: Merger Policy Analysis using Python
 =============================================

-Visualize the sets of mergers conforming to concentration and diversion ratio bounds.
-Analyze intrinsic clearance rates and intrinsic enforcement rates under concentration, diversion ratio, GUPPI, CMCR, and IPR bounds using generated data with specified distributions of market shares, price-cost margins, firm counts, and prices, optionally imposing restrictions impled by statutory filing thresholds and/or Bertrand-Nash oligopoly with MNL demand.
-Download and analyze merger investigations data published by the U.S. Federal Trade Commission in various reports on extended merger investigations during 1996 to 2011.
+Analyze the sets of mergers conforming to concentration and diversion ratio bounds.
+Analyze intrinsic enforcement rates, and intrinsic clearance rates, under concentration, diversion ratio, GUPPI, CMCR, and IPR bounds using generated data with specified distributions of market shares, price-cost margins, firm counts, and prices, optionally imposing restrictions impled by statutory filing thresholds and/or Bertrand-Nash oligopoly with MNL demand.
+Download and analyze merger investigations data published by the U.S. Federal Trade Commission in various reports on extended merger investigations (Second Requests) during 1996 to 2011.

-Intrinsic clearance and enforcement rates are distinguished from *observed* clearance and enforcement rates in that the former do not reflect the effects of screening and deterrence as do the latter.
+Intrinsic enforcement rates and intrinsice clearance rates are distinguished from *observed* clearance and enforcement rates in that the former are derived from analyzing theorectical predictions regarding firm conduct against enforcement thresholds, treating enforcement policy as exogenous to firm conduct.
+Depending on the merger enforcement regime, or merger control regime, intrinsic enforcement rates may also not be the complement of intrinsic clearance rates, i.e, it is not necessarily true that the intrinsic clearance rate estimate for a given enforcement regime is 1 minus the intrinsic enforcement rate.
+In contrast, observed enforcement rates reflect the deterrent effects of merger enforcement on firm conduct as well as the effects of merger screening on the level of enforcement, and, ny definition, the observed clearance rate is 1 minus the observed enforement rate.

 Introduction
 ------------